LM-Ince/lab-website-ince/_members/Emily.md

 #   twitter: felixcited
 ---

-Emily worked with us in 2023 as a postbac research technician and received training in qPCR, cryosectioning, and immunofluorescent imaging.
+Emily was a postbac research technician with us in 2023-2024 and supported multiple projects by performing qPCR, cryosectioning, and immunofluorescent imaging.
+She is currently enjoying life in the SF Bay Area!